Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Conflict-Based Model Predictive Control

 The application of constraints for all timesteps after $t_c$ is done because constraining a single timestep will likely shift the collision to the immediate future in the receding horizon setting.
-Furthermore, in most practical scenarios after the initial condition, collisions will appear from the end of the horizon, which results in most optimization solves containing collision constraints for a small subset of the planning horizon.
-Each node is then added to the open list.
-For every collision, the agent with the lowest node cost attempts to resolve the conflict first by solving the updated MPC problem with the added constraints from the other agent involved.
-If the collision is not resolved, the other agent would do the same.
-This process continues for every conflict until all of them are resolved at a given timestep (lines 15-22).
+Furthermore, in most practical scenarios, collisions will appear from the end of the horizon, which results in most optimization solves containing collision constraints for a small subset of the planning horizon.
+Next, the MPC optimization runs for the two conflicting agents with the updated constraints, the solution of the node are updated, and the nodes are added to the open list (lines 17-20).
+This process continues until a conflict-free plan is found.

-The algorithm as defined requires synchronous communication among agents.
-This requirement can be easily relaxed due to the predictive nature of the planner.
-Not every robot needs to wait until the trajectory of all other robots are received to generate its plan as it can rely on the last predicted plan received from other agents even if it is delayed up to the duration of the prediction horizon.
-In such case, the safety margin $\epsilon_r$ can be increased proportional to the time elapsed since the last received communication, similar to \cite{ferranti2022distributed}.
+Note that similar to any other NMPC-based planner, CB-MPC does not provide feasibility or global optimality guarantees given an arbitrary feasible problem.
+However, we empirically show that CB-MPC outperforms other benchmarks in terms of success rate and scalability across many tight navigation scenarios in different environments.
+In practice, CB-MPC implementation can either be done centralized or distributed with full inter-agent communication.
+Furthermore, the algorithm as defined requires synchronous communication among agents.
+This requirement can be easily relaxed since robots can use the last received plan of other neighbors even if it is delayed.
+In such case, the safety margin $\epsilon_r$ can be increased proportional to the time since the last received communication, similar to \cite{ferranti2022distributed}.